oracle-livelabs/sprints/analytics/sprint-oac-explain-functionality/sprint-oac-explain-functionality.md

-# How do I use the Explain functionality in Oracle Analytics Cloud (OAC)?
+# How do I use the Explain functionality in Oracle Analytics Cloud and Server (OAC & OAS)?
 Duration: 3 minutes

 The Explain functionality of OAC is a powerful tool that uses machine learning